 Facebook in the North is a little weird.

-It’s a little different, and I find myself wondering if it needs to be fixed, or I should just leave it as it is – but if we leave it, we could lose it all to one disgruntled Facebook Bot.
+It’s a little different, and I find myself wondering if it needs to be fixed.
+Or if I should just leave it as it is.
+But if we leave it, we could lose it all to one disgruntled Facebook Bot.